jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-It may not be obvious there are nested classes, unless they are put at the top.
+It may not be obvious there are nested `classes`, unless they are put at the top.

 ### 1 Type 1 File

-Preferably give each class (or interface or enum) its own file.
+Preferably give each `class` (or `interface` or `enum`) its own file.

 Reason:
-One might be surprised to find types hidden away behind a single file name.
+One might be surprised to find `types` hidden away behind a single file name.
 It may harm the overview of the different pieces of code.

 Exceptions:
-It does not count for nested classes.
-Also a single class can be spread among files, if they are partial classes.
-This guideline might also be ignored if the amount of classes becomes really big.
+It does not count for nested `classes`.
+Also a single `class` can be spread among files, if they are `partial classes`.
+This guideline might also be ignored if the amount of `classes` becomes really big.

 ### No Lone Classes

-It might not be handy to have a lot of folders just containing one or very few classes.
-Consider moving those classes into other folders.
+It might not be handy to have a lot of folders just containing one or very few `classes`.
+Consider moving those `classes` into other folders.
 Another solution could be to put them all together, in a `Helpers` folder for instance.

 Comments